HichamBouzalim/BLIP-for-image-captioning/readme2.md

-# 🖼️ BLIP with Hugging Face Transformers
+# 🖼️ BLIP Image Captioning with Hugging Face Transformers

 A Python project that uses **BLIP** (Bootstrapped Language-Image Pretraining) from Salesforce to generate **captions for images**.
 This project leverages Hugging Face Transformers and PyTorch to produce high-quality image descriptions.